Just keep fighting.

 If I were to give advice to someone living with this condition, it would be to stay strong and keep fighting.

 You can do this – just keep fighting.
-Lean on your family and friends as much as you can for support and love because you will need it things do get hard.
-Sometimes you might feel like no one in the world who understands anything that you're going through, and even if they don't, it's okay because your loved ones are there for you and they care about you.
+Lean on your family and friends as much as you can for support and love because you will need it when things do get hard.
+Sometimes you might feel like no one in the world understands anything that you're going through, and even if they don't, it's okay because your loved ones are there for you and they care about you.

 Always get your blood work done regularly and do everything your doctor says unless you feel it is not right for you or if it's going to hurt you.
 When in doubt get the second opinion.

 Don't always take no for an answer.
 If you feel something isn't right, you need to stand up and say something, and demand tests get done.
 Don't let them ask you a few questions and tell you you're fine.

 The accomplishments I am most proud of are my three beautiful daughters whom I have created.

 They are growing up to be lovely young ladies who will run the world someday and bring lots of love and knowledge.

 This world is a better place with them in it, and I can't wait to see what this world is going to be like when they are adults.